m6freeman/m6freeman.github.io/index.md

 - Trained new employees on POS applications and hotel policies
 - Preformed on-call maintenance to computers and room appliances

+## Education
+<a name="education"> <a>

+### California Institute of Art and Technology, San Diego CA (2019-2021)

+Associate’s of Applied Science Degree In Software Development

 ## Projects
 <a name="projects"> <a>

-### Whale Fall Studios, San Diego, CA (2017 – 2021)
+### Whale Fall Studios, San Diego CA (2017 – 2021)

 Game Developer

 - Developed Android and Windows platform games with Unity3D, C#, .NET Framework, and Visual Studio
-- Published and maintained various game projects including Porthole on the Google Play Store.
+- Published and maintained various game projects including Porthole on the Google Play Store
 - Conducted unit, functional, integration, and regression testing on all areas of applications

-### Bear Down Brewery LLC, San Diego, CA (2019 – 2020)
+### Bear Down Brewery LLC, San Diego CA (2019 – 2020)

 Website Developer